ReadyResearchers-2023-24/BHWebsite/README.md

 ## Technical Details

+## Source Code
+- HTML
+- CSS
+- Javascript and/or Python

 ## Future Plans
 - Build a (AI library) search engine with either JavaScrpit or Python
 - Add an about me section